Toxopneustes maculatus: Description

 The appearance of living specimens is unknown, but like other flower urchins, it probably has prominent pedicellariae.
 It is only known from empty "shells" (tests).
 The tests have a distinctive color pattern with a large bright purple blotch around the entirety of the bottom surface as well as a bright blue-violet band around the middle.

+Living specimen are quite often encountered in Nuku Hiva, the largest island of the Marquesas.

 Distribution

 Toxopneustes maculatus has a range probably as large as that of the more common Toxopneustes pileolus, but it is exceedingly rare.
 It is known only from a few specimens recovered from Réunion, Christmas Island, unspecified areas of the Indian Ocean, and the Palmyra Atoll.